dori654/LogiGate/README.md

 ## How to Run:

 - Install Node.Js from their website
+- Navigate to the project folder, by typing in the terminal -`cd LogiGate`
-- On first launch use `node install`
+- On first launch use `npm install`
 - Make sure nodemon is installed on your computer: `npm install nodemon --g`
+- In order to launch the website, type the command - `npm run dev`
+- Open `localhost:3000` inside a web browser

+## Database:
+- For Database install msi MongoDB from : https://www.mongodb.com/try/download/community
+- Enter link connection from LogiGate\LogiGate\bin\.env to "MongoDBCompass"

+## Database User:
+Username: `Team1`
+Password: `1234567z`

+## How to test:
 - Navigate to the project folder `cd LogiGate`

-- For Database install msi MongoDB from : https://www.mongodb.com/try/download/community

-- On every launch use `npm run dev`
+- For test use `npm test`
-- Open `localhost:3000` inside a web browser

 ## Files: